Series: Demonica #6, Lords of Deliverance #1

 You know you could crush him, right?
 His tiny, fragile little body?
 YOU COULD CRUSH HIM.

-Luckily, Arik wins immortality by a strange fluke at the end of the novel.
+Arik wins immortality by a strange fluke way after their wedding.

 Basically, Limos is the spoiled baby of her family, who found a man who will continue to spoil her into eternity.
 So, don’t take responsibility for your actions, Limos.
 It’s fine.

 Also, she for some reason wants a “traditional” (a laughable use of the word, considering how old she is) American human wedding, with a fancy gown and wedding cake and everything.

 Limos, you basic.